Food inflation in India: Re-evaluating National Food Security Act (NFSA) coverage

 The prior broad coverage largely included non-poor and near-poor households, which diluted the resources for the vulnerable households and reduced per-person entitlements due to budget constraints.
 By narrowing the coverage to 40%, the government can save funds and redirect resources to improve the quality of food, delivery mechanisms, transport infrastructure and other supply chain and logistics investments.
 By increasing the per-person entitlements, fewer people have greater monthly grain allotments, increasing nutritional security and economic impact on those most in need.

-Food inflation in India remains a complex and persistent issue shaped by structural, policy-driven, and external factors.
-Sustained efforts towards improving market intelligence, modernizing infrastructure, and improving policy implementation are important for managing food inflation.
-As India continues to urbanize and dietary patterns evolve, ensuring a resilient and stable food system remains a key policy priority.